No-Bake Chocolate Ricotta Cheesecake

 Decorating the Chocolate-Ricotta-Cheesecake before serving

-• Pour ⅞ cup Heavy Cream into a tall mixing bowl and add 1 teaspoon Cornstarch and 1 teaspoon Powdered Sugar.
+• Pour ⅞ cup Heavy Cream into a tall mixing bowl and add 1 tsp Cornstarch and 1 tsp Powdered Sugar.
 Now mix it with a hand mixer until it is firm.

-⅞ cup Heavy Cream, 1 teaspoon Cornstarch, 1 teaspoon Powdered Sugar
+⅞ cup Heavy Cream, 1 tsp Cornstarch, 1 tsp Powdered Sugar

 • Take the chilled chocolate ricotta cheesecake out of the refrigerator.
 Open the springform pan and remove the strips of baking paper on the sides.
 Take a wide flipping shovel, carefully slide it between the cake and the baking paper and lift the cheesecake onto a serving platter or cake plate.